John Fitzgerald Kennedy, Jr.:

 “I think everyone needs to feel they’ve created something that was their own, on their own terms.“

 For George, he was the publisher, but also an interviewer and essayist.
-In a controversial essay in August 1997, he described his first cousins Joseph and Michael Kennedy as “poster boys for bad behavior”.
+In a controversial essay in August 1997, he wrote about his cousins Joseph and Michael Kennedy as “poster boys for bad behavior”.

 He seemed to enjoy being provocative, posing almost naked in George and inviting Hustler magazine publisher Larry Flynt to be his guest at the 1998 White House Correspondents’ Dinner.
 He also visited boxer Mike Tyson in prison, calling him “a friend who is much different from his public image”.